 Causes of Plant Explosions

-With all of the chemicals prevalent in modern day, it is an unfortunate truth that we are sometimes forced to pay the price.
-While almost every workplace is at risk for a chemical explosion, workers at a chemical or industrial plant are exposed to greater risks.
+With all of the chemicals prevalent in modern-day life, it is an unfortunate truth that we are sometimes forced to pay the price.
+While many workplaces are at risk for explosions, workers at chemical or industrial plants are exposed to greater risks.
 By the creation of gases, the build-up of heat, and the reaction, a chemical plant can become the source of serious and debilitating explosions.
 These can result in serious plant explosion injuries, such as third-degree burns, and even severe property damage that can affect the local community for years to come.

 OSHA's general standards for employers include, but are not limited to: